Injured Due to the Negligence of a USAA Insured?

-They will also frequently request a recorded statement which can later be used to reduce the amount of the claim.
-They may request authorization to obtain your medical records.
-They may hire their own investigators to watch you and even take photographs in order to disprove your claim.
+An insurance carrier may hire their own investigators to watch you and even take photographs in order to try to disprove your claim.
 They may delay paying you just long enough that you are willing to accept a lesser settlement out of desperation.

-First, insurance companies deny an insurance claim in an effort to pay nothing at all.
+First, an insurance company may deny an insurance claim in an effort to pay nothing at all.

 Finally, they defend their denial in court.
 This not only is in the hopes that the judge or jury rules in their favor, but with the hopes that the cost of trying the case will become to high for the injured victim and their attorneys.

 Do I Need a Lawyer to Help Me Settle a Claim Dispute With USAA?